 Monitoring and assessment

 Intensive watershed water quality monitoring was conducted in 2016.
 A monitoring and assessment report was drafted in 2018.
-A Stressor Identification Report was completed in 2019.
+A Stressor Identification Report was completed for streams in 2019.
 Realtime flow monitoring was installed at three locations in the watershed.
 Those flows can be found on the MPCA/DNR cooperative stream gaging web page.

 Strategy development for restoration and protection